Skip to main content

 LB hostname never appearsIngress controller isn’t running, or the AWS Load Balancer Controller fights with ingress-nginxkubectl get pods -n ingress-nginx; if you installed both controllers, pick one

-Fi can’t reach BedrockThe Bedrock IRSA ServiceAccount isn’t annotated, or the model isn’t enabled in the regionConfirm serviceAccount.annotations in config.yaml, and request model access in the AWS Bedrock console
+Fi can’t reach BedrockThe definite ServiceAccount isn’t annotated with the Bedrock IRSA role, or the model isn’t enabled in the regionAnnotate the SA with the Bedrock IRSA role ARN (see Bedrock IRSA), and request model access in the AWS Bedrock console

 Next steps